-You will have to pay a fee of £140 for upper tier registration, £71 to renew an existing upper tier registration and £34 if you want to add another category to your registration later.
+You will have to pay a fee for upper tier registration and to renew an existing upper tier registration.
+You will also have to pay if you want to add another category to your registration later.

 You get a certificate when you register.

 You must produce your registration certificate or card when asked.

 Fines and penalties

 You can be fined up to £5,000 if you carry waste but you are not registered.